 What Is Motion (Travel) Sickness?

 Motion sickness occurs when the eyes don’t see the movement that the body feels or vice versa.
-When this happens, conflicting messages are sent to the brain and that feeling of nausea or vomiting occurs.
-Once you are in motion and feeling ill, it’s difficult to negate the feeling until the motion stops.
+When this happens, conflicting messages are sent to the brain, and nausea or vomiting occurs.
+Once you are in motion and feeling ill, it isn’t easy to negate the feeling until the motion stops.

 Facts About Car Sickness and How to Curb It

 This is why, if you’re susceptible to motion sickness in a car, the feeling of nausea eases when sitting in the front seat or looking out the window.
-It’s important for your eyes to see what your body is feeling.
+Your eyes need to see what your body is feeling.
 Here’s what you can do to prevent nausea.

 - Sit in the front seat.
 It typically experiences less vibration than the back seat.